CtrlK

 Suggestions

-Add validation checkpoints to the core workflow and examples, e.g., 'After clicking submit, run `playwright-cli snapshot` to verify the expected page loaded; if not, check `playwright-cli console` for errors.'
+Add validation checkpoints to workflow examples, e.g., 'after clicking submit, run `playwright-cli snapshot` and verify the expected page loaded before continuing'

 DimensionReasoningScore